 - FAQ: Backyard Ideas for a Dog-Friendly Landscape

 Thinking like a dog is the first step in creating a dog-friendly environment.
 There are inherent qualities in many breeds that you cannot change.
 Terriers like to dig, sporting breeds like to sprint, and most dogs want to guard and patrol their territory.
-When designing your landscaping, take your dog’s requirements into account.
+Here are the top 11 tips to landscape with your dog in mind:

-Begin by considering how you would secure the area given your dogs’ size and activity level.
-A fence to your yard can provide a secure place for your pets to play outside.
-Chain link, vinyl, and wood are the least expensive options.
+Begin by considering how you would secure the area, given your dogs’ sizes and activity levels.
+By installing a fence in your yard, you can provide a secure place for your pets to play outside.
+Chain link, vinyl, and wood are the least expensive fence options.

-Invisible fencing may give the illusion of security, but a dog will run through an invisible fence if the electricity goes out or the collar falls off and it wants to escape the location.
+Invisible fencing costs more and may give the illusion of security, but a dog will run through an invisible fence if the electricity goes out or the collar falls off, and it wants to escape the location.
 Furthermore, an invisible fence will not keep other animals out of your yard.

 Smooth, paw-friendly hardscape surfaces, such as light-colored, heat-reflecting pavers or flagstone, may be better path choices than pea gravel that gets strewn in lawns.